 - Focus on creating a cost-effective and efficient operating model is the golden key

-- Carefully thought through branch expansion verses setting up an agent network
+- Carefully thought through branch expansion versus setting up an agent network

-- Managing risk, security, compliance and bringing it up to global standard
+- Managing risk, security, compliance and bringing it up to the global standard

-- Leveraging mobile as primary medium for transactions and queries and online banking
+- Leveraging mobile as a primary medium for transactions and queries and online banking

 - Technology enabled customer engagement and continuous innovation